Vap0r404/todo-mgr/README.md

 # To-Do List Manager (todo-mgr)

-A lightweight command-line To-Do List Manager built with Python, designed to help you easily manage your tasks on Linux.
+A lightweight command-line To-Do List Manager built with Python, designed to help you easily manage your tasks.

 ## Features
 - Add new tasks with a simple command-line interface.